This post may contain affiliate links. Please read my disclosure.

 If you like chicken thighs, check out these other yummy chicken thigh recipes:

-- Combine all ingredients in a bowl to make a paste.
+Combine all ingredients, except chicken, in a bowl to make a paste.

-Add the chicken and massage the paste all over the chicken, getting under the skin if you can, being careful not to separate the skin from the chicken.
+Add the chicken and massage the paste all over the chicken, getting under the skin if you can without tearing the skin.

-If your skin is not as crispy as you'd like, pop it under the broiler for a couple minutes to crisp it up.
+Place in the heated cast iron skillet and roast for 30 minutes, or until the internal temperature reads 165 degrees.
+If the skin is not as crispy as you'd like, pop it under the broiler for a couple minutes to crisp it up.